dpalbrecht/lsi-tagger/README.md

 # lsi-tagger
 LSI Tagger is a creatively named package that, as one might assume, extracts keywords/tags using Latent Semantic Indexing (LSI) with a slight preference for e-commerce product descriptions during text cleaning.
 Developed in an effort to both improve user experience and provide interpretability during product search, it can be used as a content recommendation system (given input text find the most similar candidate products), an explainer for the algorithm that's serving product recommendations based on similarity, a filter to help the user fine-tune their search, and/or suggest keywords/tags that may help the user tweak their search.

 Compared to other keyword extraction methods, this package does so on a pairwise basis so that keywords/tags for a given document 1) may change given new candidate documents and 2) are much more likely to be able to explain the relationship to its candidates.

+In fewer words, this package's main capabilities are:
+1) Explain search results and allow for targeted re-ranking: Extract keywords from and input and N candidate documents.
+2) Suggest tweaks to a user's current search based on the trained product documents: Suggest adjacent keywords given extracted input document tags.

 ## Installation
 ### Dependencies